ffbsoffa/TapeXPlayer/README.md

 ### Important Notes
 - TapeXPlayer creates cached versions of the video to ensure smooth playback and seeking.
 The cache is saved at the following path: `/Users/<username>/Library/Caches/TapeXPlayer`.
 Make sure there is enough free space on the disk to store the cache.
 - The program may have issues with video formats other than H.264 or files with a resolution higher than 1080p.
+- Video playback may experience lag when running the program on Intel processors.
+For the best experience, it is recommended to use computers with Apple Silicon processors.

 ### Controls:
 - **Spacebar** — Play/Pause.